Superalgos/Superalgos/README.md

 #### Bollinger Sub-Channels

-If we consider that one Bollinger Channel can have sub-channels with the same direction (up or down) but different slopes, then we get to the concept of Bollinger Sub-Channels.
+If we consider that one Bollinger Channel can have sub-channels in the same direction (up or down) but different slopes, then we get to the concept of Bollinger Sub-Channels.
 The most important property of a sub-channel is its slope.
-The possible values are: Side, Gentle, Medium, High and Extreme.
+The possible values are Side, Gentle, Medium, High and Extreme.
 With this information, a trading bot could easily ask if it is in a sub-channel with a certain slope and for how many periods.
 The slope or inclination of the moving average may be an indication of momentum.

 ![Bollinger-Sub-Channels](https://user-images.githubusercontent.com/13994516/58497358-146b1280-817c-11e9-83df-219d0fffa9f0.gif)